By Professor Tony Attwood and Dr Michelle Garnett

 Where to from here?

-On 7th and 8th September this year, we will be conducting a live two-day Masterclass: Diagnosis and Therapy for Autistic Adults.
-Day 1 will focus on assessing and confirming autism using a range of instruments based on research studies and our extensive clinical experience.
-Day 2 will focus on the reasons for problems with emotion perception, expression, and regulation for autistic adults, how to adapt therapy to maximise therapeutic effectiveness for autistic adults and learn strategies to develop a positive self-identity.
+In September 2022 we hosted a live two-day masterclass, now available as an online course, Diagnosis and Therapy for Autistic Adults.
+Day 1 focused on assessing and confirming autism using a range of instruments based on research studies and our extensive clinical experience.
+Day 2 focused on the reasons for problems with emotion perception, expression, and regulation for autistic adults, how to adapt therapy to maximise therapeutic effectiveness for autistic adults and learn strategies to develop a positive self-identity.

 Gaus, V. (2019) Cognitive-Behavioral Therapy for Adults with Autism Spectrum Disorder, second edition The Guilford Press.